A Few of the Many Ways We Distort Reality

 So one way of changing your perception is to check the evidence.
 Is the way you see the situation factual?
 Find a way to count or otherwise test out your thoughts in a more objective way.
 Maybe your brother actually spends as much time talking with you as he does your older sister.
 Maybe your husband puts his clothes away one out of three times instead of never.

 2. Most people don’t like uncertainty, so they classify people and experiences into categories.
 People also learn to associate outcomes with cues when they may not be related.

 If a sexy redhead wearing tight pants and stilettos flirts with your husband and ignores you, you may tend to be suspicious of the next woman you meet who wears high heels.
 People tend to believe that when people are similar in one way, they are likely to be similar in other ways, and this is often not the case.

 Not only that, but because you have the idea that she is going to behave a certain way, you may be overly sensitive to any actions on her part that support that view (confirmation bias).

-The students who had high social security numbers paid up to 346% more than those with low numbers.
+The students who had high social security numbers paid up to 346 percent more than those with low numbers.

 Stopping rumination is difficult.
 If you ruminate, consider that your perception of the likelihood of the dreaded event actually occurring is skewed.
 Consider letting the ruminating thought pass through.
 Perhaps replace it with visualizing yourself behaving effectively with problems that come your way.

-Being mindful of your emotions and actions and the effect of your actions on others can be helpful to increasing the accuracy of your perceptions.
+Being mindful of your emotions and actions and the effect of your actions on others can be helpful to increase the accuracy of your perceptions.